Teradata/developer-resources/docs/fabric/first-use-case.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Try out the use case
+# Try the use case

 The sample notebook has information about applying the AI Unlimited in-database functions to different stages of data preparation for a hypothetical use case.
 The other sample notebooks, financial customer journey and user segmentation, do the same thing.
 We will not cover those details here and will instead let you discover that through the notebook itself.